Dundonnell Mountain Rescue Team

 To maintain skill levels, using up to date casualty management techniques, team members undergo frequent training.

-This is provided within the team, with Scottish Mountain Rescue and also using external training such as
+This training is provided within the team, with Scottish Mountain Rescue and also using external training such as

 Glenmore Lodge and BASP (British association of Ski Patrollers).